Teklitt/Flight-Pro/README.md

 * A state of the art flight app that helps AAdvantage premium customers to track possible flight delays and cancellations 24hours to departure.
 * The app uses flight delay prediction API to make predictions with percentage accuracies.
-* Based on the predictions, the app gives them options to get alternate flight with shorter routes and cheaper rates
+* Based on the predictions, the app gives them options to get alternate flight with shorter routes and cheaper rates with American Airines

 ## Project Value 💰